-Bound Loggers
+3.2 Bound Loggers

 The centerpiece of structlog that you will interact with most is called a bound logger.

-It is what you get back from structlog.get_logger() and call your logging methods on.
+It's what you get back from $structlog.get_logger()$ and it's called a bound logger because you can bind key-value pairs to it.

-It consists of three parts:
+As far as structlog is concerned, it consists of three parts: